"Tolerance is love;

 leaves you this thought:

-a pure delight as well as a beautiful book.
+a pure delight as well as a beautifully designed book.

 Leaving the